jxxcarlson/minilatex-b/README.md

 MiniLaTeX is a subset/variant of LaTeX that can be turned into Html using the compiler provided by this package.
-For simple applications, it is enough to do this, as illustrated in the app of `./simple-demo`:
+For simple applications, it is enough to use

 ```elm
 MiniLaTeX.compile document
 ```

+as illustrated in the app `./simple-demo` and the example below.

 ## Example